coderefinery/manuals/hackmd-mechanics.md

 Since we plan to publish the questions and answers later as part of the workshop page, we recommend to not use any names.
-You can indicate your own name to make it easier to discuss more during the workshop but then always use this form: `[name=Myname]`.
+You can indicate your own name to make it easier to discuss more during the workshop, but then always use this form: `[name=Myname]`.
 This makes it easier for us to automatically remove all names before publishing the notes.